 The program’s structure is designed to nurture an understanding of Central and Eastern European, and specifically, Hungarian history and culture.
 The program will offer extensive professional and personal networking opportunities and fellows will be matched with local mentors to guide them during their fellowship journey.

-- a monthly stipend to cover living expenses in Budapest ($1500/month for Junior Fellows, $2000/month for Senior Fellows, $2500/month for Senior Fellows with a family),
+The scholarship provides: a monthly stipend to cover living expenses in Budapest ($3,000/month for Junior Fellows, $4,000/month for Senior Fellows, $4,500/month for Senior Fellows with a family),

 - housing in Budapest (upgraded college dorms downtown for Junior Fellows, private apartment for Senior Fellows),